 GMC offers the Yukon in SLE, SLT and Denali trims.

-The Yukon SLE comes standard with cloth upholstery, an IntelliLink infotainment system with eight-inch touchscreen, an 4.2-inch instrument cluster info screen, an AM/FM/CD/SiriusXM/HD radio Bose stereo system with AUX and USB inputs, Bluetooth connectivity, a rearview camera, front and rear parking assist, power-adjustable front seats, a leather-wrapped steering wheel with audio and cruise controls, remote keyless entry, remote start, power windows and locks, cruise control, automatic tri-zone climate control, a 110-volt power outlet, five auxiliary 12-volt power outlets, heated exterior mirrors, a tilt steering wheel, fog lights, auto on/off windshield wipers, a locking rear differential and 18-inch alloy wheels.
+The Yukon SLE comes standard with cloth upholstery, an IntelliLink infotainment system with eight-inch touchscreen, an 4.2-inch instrument cluster info screen, an AM/FM/CD/SiriusXM/HD radio Bose stereo system with AUX and USB inputs, Bluetooth connectivity, a rearview camera, front and rear parking assist, power-adjustable front seats, a leather-wrapped steering wheel with audio and cruise controls, remote keyless entry, remote start, power windows and locks, cruise control, automatic tri-zone climate control, a 110-volt power outlet, five auxiliary 12-volt power outlets, heated exterior mirrors, a tilt steering wheel, fog lights, auto on/off windshield wipers, a capless fuel filler, a locking rear differential and 18-inch alloy wheels.

 The SLE can be optioned up with the Driver Alert Package, which includes forward collision alert, automatic high beams, lane-keeping assist and a lane departure warning system.
 It also offers the Convenience Package with power-adjustable pedals, a universal garage door opener, a power tailgate and an auto-dimming interior rearview mirror.

-To the SLE's features, the Yukon SLT adds the Driver Alert and Convenience packages, leather upholstery, heated and ventilated front seats with memory functionality, heated and power-adjustable second-row seats, a heated steering wheel, power-folding third-row seats, a proximity key, push-button start, a power tilt and telescoping steering wheel, side blind zone alert with lane change alert, rear cross traffic alert and power-folding exterior mirrors.
+To the SLE's features, the Yukon SLT adds the Driver Alert and Convenience packages, a hands-free tailgate, leather upholstery, heated and ventilated front seats with memory functionality, heated and power-adjustable second-row seats, a heated steering wheel, power-folding third-row seats, a proximity key, push-button start, a power tilt and telescoping steering wheel, side blind zone alert with lane change alert, rear cross traffic alert and power-folding exterior mirrors.

 Both trim levels are available with the Heavy Duty Trailering Package.
 It includes a 3.42 rear axle ratio, a trailer brake controller, a "premium smooth ride suspension" with air leveler, and on 4WD models, a two-speed active transfer case.

-The SLT can be spec'd with the Sun, Entertainment and Destinations Package, a bundle that adds a navigation system, a rear Blue-ray entertainment system with nine-inch screen, nine extra months of SiriusXM and NavTraffic and a power sunroof.
+The SLT can be spec'd with the Open Road package, a bundle that adds a navigation system, a rear Blue-ray entertainment system with nine-inch screen, nine extra months of SiriusXM and NavTraffic and a power sunroof.

 Stand-alone options include navigation, a sunroof and an interior motion-sensing anti-theft system.